What is Ventolin HFA?

 Your Ventolin HFA inhaler

 - The metal canister holds the medicine.
 See Figure A.

 - The metal canister has a counter to show how many sprays of medicine you have left.
 The number shows through a window in the back of the plastic actuator.
 See Figure A.

 - The counter starts at either 204 or 064, depending on which size inhaler you have.
 The number will count down by 1 each time you spray the inhaler.
 The counter will stop counting at 000.

 - Do not try to change the numbers or take the counter off the metal canister.
 The counter cannot be reset, and it is permanently attached to the metal canister.

 - The blue plastic actuator sprays the medicine from the metal canister.
-The plastic actuator has a protective cap that covers the mouthpiece.
+The plastic actuator has a blue protective cap that covers the mouthpiece.
 See Figure A. Keep the protective cap on the mouthpiece when the metal canister is not in use.

 - Do not use the plastic actuator with a canister of medicine from any other inhaler.

 - Do not use a Ventolin HFA metal canister with an actuator from any other inhaler.